-We have developed the Book of Hope in hundreds of languages and a variety of specially targeted editions for various age groups, cultures, and circumstances.
-What started as a single book in 1987 has evolved into many innovative mediums-films, mobile apps, trading cards, and more-that effectively communicates a relevant message of hope to children and youth.
+We have developed the Book of Hope in hundreds of languages and a variety of specially-targeted editions for various age groups, cultures and circumstances.
+What started as a single book in 1987 has evolved into more than a dozen innovative mediums - online games, films, mobile apps, trading cards, storytelling, sports camps, and more - that effectively communicate a relevant message of hope to children and youth.

-The Book of Hope is a Scripture book designed to engage and speak to the heartfelt needs of children and youth within various cultures, clearly showing God's redemptive plan through Christ's life, death, and resurrection.
-It's a harmonized version of the Gospels, broken down into pieces and messages children and youth can understand.
+The Book of Hope is a Scripture book designed to engage and speak to the heartfelt needs of children and youth within various cultures, clearly showing God's redemptive plan through Christ's life, death and resurrection.
+It's a harmonized version of the Gospels broken down into pieces and messages children and youth can understand.